Frequently Asked Questions

 Parents are actively involved at The Branch School.
 They volunteer in many ways including serving as Parent Association officers, library helpers, Outdoor Classroom volunteers, event chairs, room moms and dads, classroom speakers, Junior Achievement volunteers, and advancement assistance.
 They enjoy being connected to the school and tell us that they feel a part of The Branch School family.

-The Branch School is accredited by SACS/CASI; AdvancED (Southern Association of Colleges and Schools)
+The Branch School is accredited by ISAS and SACS/CASI; AdvancED (Southern Association of Colleges and Schools)